Operations Research and Financial Engineering

 A course covering one or more advanced topics in operations research and financial engineering.
 Subjects may vary from year to year.
 Staff

-ORF 478 - Senior Thesis Spring
+ORF 478 - Senior Thesis Not offered this year

 A formal report on research involving analysis, synthesis, and design, directed toward improved understanding and resolution of a significant problem.
 The research is conducted under the supervision of a faculty member, and the thesis is defended by the student at a public examination before a faculty committee.
 The senior thesis is equivalent to a year-long study and is recorded as a double course in the Spring.
 A. Kornhauser